therealdoctorprojector/60mm-Micro-Word-Clock/README.md

 The BOM is almost the same as the original project, with the following changes:

 You need the circuit board as described in the Eagle files attached.
-Or you can order it from here:
+Or you can order it from here if you do not want to make any changes:

 https://oshpark.com/shared_projects/ba7Lkx4g